-Opportunities sometimes come only once in your life.
+Opportunities sometimes come only once in your life, this being said.
 I think UBMS is an opportunity of a lifetime.
 It is 6 weeks full of fun, intellectual learning, and personal growth.
-This is a time I will never forget, and that I am thankful for the opportunity to take part in it (2002 UBMS).
+This is a time I will never forget, and that I am thankful for the opportunity to take part in it.

 UBMS made such a positive impact on my life, and I wish the best to everyone who applies.
 I've always said the greatest part about the program is the comfortable learning atmosphere.
-Unlike high school where I remember it not being socially acceptable to apply yourself in class, at UBMS you're surrounded by other people who want to learn.
+Unlike high school where I remember it not being socially acceptable to apply yourself in class, but at UBMS you're surrounded by other people who want to learn.
 It allows you to open up with people and really be yourself without fear of alienation.
 I made so many amazing friends at UBMS, and we still keep in touch and visit each other occasionally.
-UBMS marked a huge turning point in my life, and it also made adjusting to college life feel very natural (UBMS 2004, 2005 and 2006).
+UBMS marked a huge turning point in my life, and it also made adjusting to college life feel very natural.

 When I think of UBMS, I automatically think of the friendships I made during that summer.
-I can't believe that it has been 10 years!
+I can't believe that it has been 6 years!
 I formed an amazing bond with Claire W. and had great summer with her.
 I think of the independence that I gained that summer.
 I HATED my parents for making me go to "nerd camp" when I could have just stayed at home and hung out with my friends.
 I'm so lucky that they made me go.
-I learned so much my gifts as a "nerd," how to be a great friend and myself.
+I learned so much about myself, my gifts as a "nerd," and how to be a great friend.
 UBMS helped me to realize that I could really succeed at going to college.
 I knew from that experience that I would have a great time in college and that I would also do well in the classroom.
-I truly enjoyed the fun trips we made every weekend (2001 UBMS).
+I truly enjoyed the fun trips we made every weekend.

 UBMS was definitely worth the 6 weeks of the summer I was there.
 I had a blast and it was non-stop fun.
 I met so many cool people there and experienced quite a few firsts while I was there too.
 I finally felt a little challenge in class and the teachers/professors were great.
 I even remember a little Turkish.
 Elma (apple).
 I went in the summer of 2005 and still keep in touch with all my friends I met there.
 I even have plans to meet some of them soon.

 When I arrived at the university for the beginning of UBMS I was still a little nervous and scared.
 I had never left home for more than a week, and this was going to be six.
 I was glad my parents left me though, because it was the most memorable weeks of my life.
-I made friends from across Missouri and I had a blast while doing it.
+I made friends from across Missouri and I I had a blast while doing it.
 I gained so much knowledge that I would have never learned at my small town school.
-Geology, Spherical Geometry, Meteorology and many other amazing classes kept me inspired.
-I also learned how to trust others and myself.
+Geology, Spherical Geometry, Meteorology and many other amazing classes.
+I also learned how to trust myself and others.
 My confidence soared and I left being prepared to do greater things in my life.

-During my first week at UBMS I wanted to go home.
+My first week at UBMS I wanted to go home.
 After that week, I never wanted to leave.
 When the time finally came to return home I didn't want to.
 It was so hard to leave behind all my friends and peers.
 I had thought that I would never see them or contact them again, but thankfully with Facebook and messengers I kept in contact.
-Many of them who I still contact and keep in touch.
+Many of them I still contact and keep in touch.
 I'll always remember my six weeks and the difference it made in my life.
 I'm telling you now, to not let this opportunity pass you up.
-If it does, you'll be missing out on an experience that will change your life for the better (2007 UBMS).
+If it does, you'll be missing out on an experience that will change your life for the better.